Transport in Sweden: Railway links with adjacent countries

-Road traffic
+Road

-Sweden has right-hand traffic today like all its neighbours.
+Sweden has right-hand traffic today, like all its neighbours.

 Sweden had left-hand traffic (Vänstertrafik in Swedish) from approximately 1736 and continued to do so until 1967.
 Despite this virtually all cars in Sweden were actually left-hand drive and the neighbouring Nordic countries already drove on the right, leading to mistakes by visitors.
 The Swedish voters rejected a change to driving on the right in a referendum held in 1955.

 Nevertheless, in 1963 the Riksdag passed legislation ordering the switch to right-hand traffic.
 The changeover took place on a Sunday morning at 5am on September 3, 1967, which was known in Swedish as Dagen H (H-Day), the 'H' standing for Högertrafik or right-hand traffic.

 Since Swedish cars were left-hand drive, experts had suggested that changing to driving on the right would reduce accidents, because drivers would have a better view of the road ahead.
 Indeed, fatal car-to-car and car-to-pedestrian accidents did drop sharply as a result.
 This was likely due to drivers initially being more careful and because of the initially very low speed limits, since accident rates soon returned to nearly the same as earlier.

 Total roadways: 572,900 km, as of 2009.

 Motorways

 Motorways run through Sweden, Denmark and over the Öresund Bridge to Stockholm, Gothenburg, Uppsala and Uddevalla.
 The system of motorways is still being extended.
-The longest continuous motorways are Värnamo-Gävle (E4; 585 km) and Norwegian border - Vellinge (E6; 482 km; as the motorway between Trelleborg and Oslo in Norway has been completed in 2015).
+The longest continuous motorways are Värnamo–Gävle (E4; 585 km) and the Norwegian border–Vellinge (E6; 482 km; as the motorway between Trelleborg and Oslo in Norway has been completed in 2015).

 Ports and harbours

+There are 2,052 km of waterways in Sweden.

+There are 19 ports which are navigable to small steamers and barges.